-Keep a Shabbos Stash on hand so you are always ready to make Parsha Nosh.
+Keep a Shabbos Stash so you are always ready to make a Parsha Nosh.
 The Shabbos Stash consists of a limited number of basic components you can use without last-minute preparation.
 Most Shabbos Stash Parsha Noshes contain less than 15 grams of sugar.

 Gingerbread men, any size.
 Can be decorated to represent any character.
 A must for just about any lesson!